Wednesday, March 26, 2008

 First, you need the obvious…a Scrabble tile!
 These can be found all over Ebay and Etsy.
 And some pretty paper, trimmed to a bit larger than the Scrabble tile.

-I use a paint brush to apply a nice coat of adhesive.
+I use a paint brush to apply a nice coat of Glamour Seal.
 Not too much because I don’t want a goopy mess, but just enough to be sure I have nice and even coverage.

 Then I apply a precut square just larger than the Scrabble tile to the surface of the tile, pressing firmly and evenly to ensure no air pockets remain between the paper and tile.
 If you have a bone folder or similar tool, use it to gently squeeze out any air pockets.